An example of revolutionary defiance and militancy

 By Carlito Rovira

-Fifty years ago, in October 1966, the Black Panther Party was born.
+On October 15, 1966, the Black Panther Party was born.
 It is one of the highlights in the history of the U.S. revolutionary movement, and the Black liberation struggle in particular.

 Young African Americans dared to stand up and challenge the reins of the capitalist state, to the point of arming themselves to demand an end to Black oppression.
 Their vision of Black emancipation evolved into a vision of the liberation of all oppressed people and the smashing of the capitalist system.